-My darling boyfriend has become addicted to Chopped, and after a challenge with quail and fiddlehead ferns, he is begging for us to make quail.
-Can i just make it like a chicken?!
+Cooking quail—how can I do it?
+My darling boyfriend has become addicted to Chopped, and after a challenge with quail and fiddlehead ferns, he is begging for us to make some.
+Is it just like chicken?

 Well, sort of!
 Quail are delectable little dudes, with rosy meat that’s sort of like the most tender chicken thighs you’ve ever sunk your teeth into.